On Agile briefly

 This principle leads to productive and cost-effective project execution and self-organized teams.
 Motivation has to be mutual; around the developers and their attitude to agile methods usage.
 Hertzberg eloquently explains the hygiene factors (working equipment, vacations, training, …) and motivators (challenging work, responsibility, …)

 Practices: Motivation, Servant Leadership, Team continuity

 The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

 The aim of this principle is to effectively transfer a message from sender to recipient in order to correctly understand the key factor in the projects.
 It leads to speed up the agile projects’ communication.
-Face-to-face communication enables to use of whiteboards for drawing images that can stimulate and energizes the discussion.
+Face-to-face communication enables to use of whiteboards for drawing images that can stimulate and energize the discussion.
 It also contributes to direct feedback between sender and recipient.
-Everyone is involved in the discussion and see the business purpose behind requirements.
+Everyone is involved in the discussion and sees the business purpose behind requirements.

 Practices: Informative workspace, Servant Leadership